GDPR privacy statement – General

 Security and performance

 Activity from IP addresses is logged for security and fault finding purposes.
-We use a 3rd party security service, however, no data is directly shared with this company.
+We use a third party security service, however, no data is directly shared with this company.

 Access to your information – You have the right to request a copy of the personal information about you that we hold.